 Configuring Anonymous FTP

-We strongly recommend creating FTP accounts which require a user name and password for a person to upload and download files on your website; however if you still wish to proceed, you may set up anonymous FTP access by following the steps below:
+We strongly recommend creating FTP accounts that require a user name and password for a person to upload and download files on your website; however, if you still wish to proceed, you may set up anonymous FTP access by following the steps below:

 - Log into cPanel.